 Rclass, named according to the library's package name.
 The

-Library project storage location
+Library module storage location

 Test projects contain Android applications that you write using the Testing and Instrumentation framework.
 The framework is an extension of the JUnit test framework and adds access to Android system objects.
-The file structure of a test project is the same as an Android project.

 For more information, see the Testing section.

-Testing a Library Project
+Testing a Library Module